-It’s that time of year again – tax season, and for many of us, we focus so much of our time on what types of investments to have.
+It’s that time of year again – tax season, and for many of us, we focus so much of our time on what types of investments we should have.
 We fail to think of HOW that money should be invested.
-Or more importantly in the month of April, how to minimize taxes with our investments!
+Or more importantly in the month of April, how to minimize taxes on our investments!

 If this has got you worried, it’s going to be okay.
 I’ve got a few simple strategies that will leave you with a lot more money in your pocket come May 1st.

 Before we dive into these strategies, let’s be sure that everyone understands there are three basic formats to invest your money.